binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### CSP Evaluation {#cloud-identify-risks-csp-evaluation}

 CSPs are constantly changing their terms and conditions, as well as many other components and aspects of what they offer.
 I have compiled a set of must-answer questions to quiz your CSP with as part of your threat modelling before (or even after) you sign their service agreement.
-Most of these questions were already part of my [Cloud vs In-house talk](http://blog.binarymist.net/presentations-publications/#does-your-cloud-solution-look-like-a-mushroom) at the Saturn Architects conference I spoke at.
+Most of these questions were already part of my [Cloud vs In-house talk](https://binarymist.io/talk/saturn-2015-talk-does-your-cloud-solution-look-like-a-mushroom/) at the Saturn Architects conference I spoke at.
 I recommend using these as a basis for identifying risks that are important for you to consider.
 This should make you well armed to come up with countermeasures and think of any additional risks.

 1. Do you keep a signed audit log of what actions users performed, and when, via UIs and APIs?

-   Both authorised and unauthorised users are more careful about the actions they take, or do not take, when they know their actions are being recorded and are potentially being watched.
+   Both authorised and unauthorised users are more careful about the actions they take, or do not take, when they know their actions are being recorded and are potentially being watched

 2. How do you enact the shared responsibility model between CSPs and their customers?
 Please explain your role and my role in the protection of my and my customers data.